Ottawa Silver Seven HockeyHoc_OttSilSeven_Red/Blk_11x14 $45.00

 Our Ottawa Silver Seven hockey art print reflects the storied history of one of hockey's earliest dynasties.
 Ottawa's first hockey team (Ottawa HC) were amateurs before they officially became the Senators in 1908.
-The 1903-1907 teams are widely regarded as the greatest of their era and hockey's first team dynasty winning 11 straight Stanley Cup Challenges between 1903 and 1906.
+The 1903-1907 teams are widely regarded as the greatest of their era—hockey's first dynasty winning 11 straight Stanley Cup Challenges between 1903 and 1906.
 Names like Frank McGee, Billy Gilmour, Frank White, and Harvey Pulford formed the core of those teams that had few equals.

 The design of our Ottawa Silver Seven hockey art print was inspired by the work of the great depression era graphic designer Lester Beall.
-His work became popular across North America at the same time as the rise of the newly formed NHL.
-Although the Silver Seven predate the depression era, their legend laid the foundation for the successful Senators teams that followed in the 1920s and 30s.
-This design draws on the team's history, blending historical elements such as the team uniform with the iconic image of the 1905 Cup-winning team.
+His work became popular across North America at the same time as the rise of the newly formed pro hockey league.
+Although the Silver Seven predates the depression era, their legend laid the foundation for the successful teams that followed in the 1920s and 30s.
+This design draws on Ottawa hockey history, blending historical elements such as the team uniform with the iconic image of the 1905 Cup-winning team.

-The design of this special art print was inspired by their legend and the legacy left for generations of Senator fans.
-It's ideal for framing and makes a great addition to any Senators, or NHL sport art enthusiast's collection.
+The design of this special art print was inspired by their legend and the legacy left for generations of Ottawa hockey fans.

 - A striking design inspired by the famous Silver Seven uniform